AaronDMarasco/git4svn/README.md

         modified:   README.md

 ```
-This also covers the "just throw away everything I did to this file and bring it back to what's in the repo" scenario:
+This also covers the "just throw away everything I did to this file and bring it back to what's in the repo" scenario (equivalent to `svn revert`):
 ```
 $ git checkout -- README.md
 $ git status